12AT7

 Guaranteed For Life

 The "lifetime" was the "life of the apparatus in which it is used."
-Radio Shack began to offer "Lifetime" tubes when radios and televisions that used vacuum tubes were becoming obsolete.
+Radio Shack began to offer "Lifetime" tubes in 1965 when radios and televisions that used vacuum tubes were becoming obsolete.
 Many of these tubes weren't in service long enough to go bad, so it was a good deal - for Radio Shack.
 The salesman would spot you testing your tubes, and instead of coming home with a new tube for your old radio, you came home with a brand new transistorized AM/FM cassette player.
 By the way, $2.19 in 1970 is $17.81 in 2025.

 Back in the day when tube counterfeiting was a big business (it still goes on today) you'd take an American made tube and rebrand it as a British Mullard or German Telefunkin, but never the other way around.
 Nobody ever rubbed off the Mullard label and stamped "Philco" on it.
 I find this rather amusing.